duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_5_hw_assembly_db21m.md

 Requires: Duckiebot `DB21M` parts ([get a `DB21M`](https://get.duckietown.com/)).
 If you are unsure what version of Duckiebot you have, check this overview of all existing [Duckiebot configurations](#duckiebot-configurations).

-Requires: A microSD card with the Duckiebot image on it.
+Requires: A micro SD card with the Duckiebot image on it.
 The procedure to flash the SD card is explained [here](#setup-duckiebot).

 Requires: 3 hours of assembly time.